kulcsarrudolf/pasztor.at/_posts/2020-06-22-go-is-awesome.md

 }
 ```

 Notice the `go` keyword.
-By using this keyword `someOtherFunction()` in a *goroutine*.
-Imagine the way Go deals with
+By using this keyword `someOtherFunction()` runs in a *goroutine*.
+Imagine the way Go deals
-concurrency as a pool of threads.
+with concurrency as a pool of threads.
 Whenever you run a goroutine it will run in one of these threads.
 This way Go
 optimizes the use of threads for performance.

-To facilitate data transfer between goroutines Go introduces *channels*, which are an in-application message queue to
+To facilitate data transfer between goroutines Go introduces *channels*, which are in-application message queues to
 send data.

 ```go